-- Providers of audience measurement systems and methodologies shall ensure that their systems and methodologies comply with the principles of transparency, impartiality, inclusiveness, proportionality, non-discrimination and verifiability. - 2.
-Without prejudice to the protection of undertakings' business secrets, providers of [...] audience measurement systems developed outside relevant self-regulatory organisations or whose methodologies do not comply with standards and best practices agreed by the industry shall provide, without undue delay and free of costs, to media service providers and advertisers, as well as to third parties authorised by media service providers and advertisers, accurate, detailed, comprehensive, intelligible and up-to-date information on the methodology used by their audience measurement systems.
-This provision shall not affect the Union's data protection and privacy rules. - 3.
-National regulatory authorities or bodies shall encourage the drawing up of codes of conduct by providers of audience measurement systems, together with media service providers, providers of online platforms, their respective representative organisations or any other interested parties, or encourage adherence with existing codes of conduct by these entities.
-Such codes of conduct shall be intended to contribute to compliance with the principles referred to in paragraph 1, including by promoting independent and transparent audits.
+- Providers of audience measurement systems shall ensure that their systems and the methodology used by their systems comply with the principles of transparency, impartiality, inclusiveness, proportionality, non-discrimination, comparability and verifiability. - 2.
+Without prejudice to the protection of undertakings' trade secrets, as defined in Article 2, point (1), of Directive (EU) 2016/943, providers of proprietary audience measurement systems shall provide, without undue delay and free of charge, to media service providers, to advertisers and to third parties authorised by media service providers and advertisers accurate, detailed, comprehensive, intelligible and up-to-date information on the methodology used by their audience measurement systems.
+Providers of proprietary audience measurement systems shall ensure that the methodology used by their systems and the way in which it is applied is independently audited once a year.
+Providers of proprietary audience measurement systems shall provide, upon request, to each media service provider information on audience measurement results, including non aggregated data, which relate to its media content and media services.
+The obligations laid down in this paragraph shall not affect the Union's data protection and privacy rules. - 3.
+National regulatory authorities or bodies shall encourage providers of audience measurement systems to draw up, together with media service providers, providers of online platforms, their representative organisations and any other interested parties, codes of conduct or shall encourage providers of audience measurement systems to comply with codes of conduct jointly agreed and widely accepted by media service providers, their representative organisations and any other interested parties.

+Codes of conduct as referred to in the first subparagraph of this paragraph shall be intended to promote the regular, independent and transparent monitoring of effective achievement of their objectives and compliance with the principles referred to in paragraph 1, including through independent and transparent audits.

-- 4. The Commission, assisted by the Board, may issue guidelines on the practical application of paragraphs 1, 2 and 3 [...], considering, where appropriate, the codes of conduct referred to in paragraph 3. - 5.
-The Board shall foster the exchange of best practices related to the deployment of audience measurement systems through a regular dialogue between representatives of the national regulatory authorities or bodies, representatives of providers of audience measurement systems, media service providers, providers of online platforms and other interested parties.
+- 4. The Commission, assisted by the Board, may issue guidelines on the practical application of paragraphs 1, 2 and 3, taking into account, where appropriate, the codes of conduct referred to in paragraph 3. - 5.
+The Board shall foster the exchange of best practices related to the deployment of audience measurement systems through a regular dialogue between representatives of the national regulatory authorities or bodies, representatives of providers of audience measurement systems, representatives of media service providers, representatives of providers of online platforms, and other interested parties.

-Allocation of public funds for state advertising and purchases
+Allocation of public funds for state advertising and supply or service contracts